-Relevant acquisitions and chattels
+Relevant acquisitions and chattels or prospecting licences

-5. A transaction for chattels alone is generally not a dutiable transaction.3 However, a transaction for chattels is a dutiable transaction when the transaction and a relevant acquisition4 are substantially one arrangement.
+5. A transaction for chattels alone, or for a prospecting licence alone,3 is generally not a dutiable transaction.4 However, a transaction for chattels, or for a prospecting licence, is a dutiable transaction when the transaction and a relevant acquisition5 are substantially one arrangement.

-A reference to 'transactions' in this ruling also refers to share and unit acquisitions, where appropriate.
+1 A reference to 'transactions' in this ruling also refers to share and unit acquisitions, where appropriate.

-2 See Annexure 1 for information about aggregation of a transaction for chattels with another dutiable transaction.
+2 See Annexure 1 for information about aggregation of a transaction for chattels with another dutiable transaction and about aggregation of a transaction for a prospecting licence with another dutiable transaction.